BLINDNESS AND EARNING WORK CREDITS FOR SSD BENEFITS

 - Loss of visual efficiency, or visual impairment (2.04) – this listing covers issues that cause blurry or unfocused vision or absence of vision (total blindness).
 To qualify, you must have a vision in your better eye that is no greater than 20/200 when wearing corrective lenses.

 BLINDNESS AND EARNING WORK CREDITS FOR DISABILITY INSURANCE COVERAGE

 The visual listings can be very difficult to understand.
 In fact, you may call the SSA and tell them you are blind and can’t work.
 However, they may say you do not qualify to apply benefits because you do not have sufficient work credits.
 Therefore, they will claim you don’t have insurance and can’t get disability payments.

 In other words, the SSA may say you are not “insured.”
 But, what if they are wrong?
 It is possible.
 The SSA calculates coverage differently for those who have certain visual impairments.
 Make sure you apply for benefits, even if the SSA tells you not to do so.

-ASK THE SSA ABOUT A DISABILITY FREEZE IF YOU ARE BLIND
+ASK THE SSA ABOUT A DISABILITY FREEZE – WHICH IS ANOTHER SSD BENEFIT FOR THE BLIND